AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-One or more details are missing or invalid (student name, class, phone number, email).
+One or more details are missing or invalid (student name, class, phone number, email)
   * 1a1.
 EduBook informs the user of the invalid input(s).

   Use case ends.

 * 1b.
-Student already exists in the list.
+Student already exists in the list
   * 1b1.
 EduBook informs the user that the student already exists.

   Use case ends.